threebytesfull/matrix-pi/README.md

     sudo apt-get install python-smbus

-It's possible that you'll need to reboot at this point, but I've not found that necessary on the Raspberry Pi boards I've tried so far.  ## Connections
+It's possible that you'll need to reboot at this point, but I've not found that necessary on the Raspberry Pi boards I've tried so far.

 ## Connections